Skip to main content

 Here’s what that looks like in practice:

-High-end kitchen renovation: $60,000–$90,000+Bespoke cabinetry, premium natural stone, top-tier integrated appliances, structural modifications like removing walls or relocating services.
+High-end kitchen renovation: $60,000 to $90,000+ Bespoke cabinetry, premium natural stone, top-tier integrated appliances, structural modifications like removing walls or relocating services.

 These figures include labour, materials, and project management.
 They don’t include architect or design fees if you’re using external professionals.